qooxdoo/qooxdoo/documentation/manual/source/pages/introduction/third_party_components.rst

 Application %{JS} Code
 ============================

-These are components that are integrated into the %{JS} class code from our demo apps.
+These are components that are integrated into the %{JS} code of our demo apps.

 .. list-table::
   :header-rows: 1